solidane/solidane.github.io/_posts/en/2022-04-15-n-odd-numbers.md

 </script>

 ### The math behind it
-The formula to calculate this pattern is:
+The formula to calculate this pattern is

 <math display="block" xmlns="http://www.w3.org/1998/Math/MathML">
   <mrow>